Seasons Magazine February 2018

-In this article we discuss and explain the steps to take to ensure your pool stays clear and sparkling during the hotter days of summer, and doesn’t allow algae to take hold and turn it green!!
+In this article we discuss and explain the steps to take to ensure your pool stays clear and sparkling during the hotter days of Summer, and doesn’t allow algae to take hold and turn it green!!

 Wow!
-We are actually having a summer this year and the higher than typical temperatures are continuing.
+We are actually having Summer this year and the higher than typical temperatures are continuing.
 This hot weather can create problems for swimming pool owners, especially if a routine swimming pool maintenance program is not followed.
 Remember when it’s hot the pool gets a hammering and bathers add sweat, sunscreen and oils.
 This can turn your beautiful sparkling pool to hazy in no time.

 Here’s a few pointers to keep your pool water sparkling: